R2Northstar/NorthstarBlog/_posts/2024-08-09-mad-update.md

 #### Assets reloading (mad only working for gamemodes and basic maps)

-Currently, the game is not enable to reload assets without restarting, it means that, for instance, if you download a mod including sound assets through MAD, your game will just crash.
+Currently, the game is not enable to reload assets (sounds for instance) without restarting, it means that if you download a mod including sound assets through MAD, your game will just crash.

 #### Mod versions